Nervosys/Botnix/botnix/modules/services/editors/emacs.md

 macOS, a "Mac port" edition is available, which uses Apple's native GUI frameworks.

-Nixpkgs provides a superior environment for running Emacs.
+Botpkgs provides a superior environment for running Emacs.
 It's simple to create custom builds by overriding the default packages.
 Chaotic collections of Emacs Lisp code and extensions can be brought under control using declarative package